ResetXPDR/MSFS2020_AutoFPS/README.md

     - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
   - Flight type
        - VFR
-         - TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + is enabled and gets activated where it will be higher.
+         - TLOD will be locked any time you are below 100 ft or are on the ground, except if (v0.4.2.5) using FPS Tolerance or if TLOD Min + is enabled and gets activated where it will be higher.
          - Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
          - Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
-         - Between 1000 ft and 100 ft there is a sliding scale reduction in TLOD changes to minimise the possibility of stutters near airports.
+         - (v0.4.2.5) Between 1000 ft and 100 ft there is a sliding scale reduction in TLOD changes to minimise the possibility of stutters near airports.
        - IFR
-         - Exactly like the TLOD Min on ground/landing option from app versions prior to 0.4.2 whereby your TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
+         - TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
          - Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity and average descent rate settings or what your current performance dictates.
          - On descent your TLOD will progressively work its way down to TLOD Min by the TLOD base altitude.
 As with VFR mode, TLOD will not change on the ground unless TLOD Min + enabled and activated.
   - Use Expert Options - When disabled allows the app to use default settings in conjuction with your chosen target FPS that should produce good automated FPS tracking, provided you have set a realistic FPS target within your system's performance capability.
 When enabled, the UI expands to show additional MSFS settings to adjust.
 If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.
 When Use Expert Setting is unchecked, the following internal settings are used by the app: